nextstrain/nextstrain.org/static-site/content/blog/2025-07-18-rubella-resources.md

 intention of capturing additional genotype diversity.

-The 1A genotype, as noted in the [original WHO nomenclature publication][], is multiphyletic.
+The 1A genotype, as noted in the [original WHO nomenclature publication][], is polyphyletic.
 In particular, we observed a clade of approximately 22 samples in the whole genome tree, which appear to reflect more recent vaccine-derived 1A strains, which have a more distal placement in the tree relative to most of the original 1A